 - Install Ollama and pull

-qwen2.5:7b— the safest starting point for tool calling - Pick a bridge — MCPHost for minimal setup, ollmcp for interactive use, LM Studio if you prefer a GUI
+gemma4:e4borqwen3.5:9b— the best starting points for tool calling as of April 2026 - Pick a bridge — MCPHost for minimal setup, ollmcp for interactive use, LM Studio if you prefer a GUI, or llama.cpp if you want native GGUF support with no runtime

 - Start with one MCP server — the filesystem server is a good first test (